harrelfe/rscripts/README.md

 The scripts included here use a template that makes the result part of a reproducible research process by documenting the versions of R and attached packages at the end of the report.
 They make use of the `knitrSet` function also defined in the `.Rprofile`.
 When running Rmarkdown, call `knitrSet(lang='markdown')`.  `knitrSet` gets rid of ## at the start of R output lines, and makes it easy to specify things like figure sizes in `knitr` chunk headers.
 It also causes annoying messages such as those generated from attaching R packages to be put in a separate file `messages.txt` rather than in the report.

+`html` output for some of the scripts is also included in this repository.
+The file names are the same as the script names with `.Rmd` replaced with `.html`.